sudo-daemon/libre-DL/README.md

 There are 3 main objectives for this project;

-1. To add options for a slow connection, subtitles and a persistent record of downloaded videos.
+1. To add options for a slow connection, downloading subtitles, and a persistent record of downloaded videos.

 2. To get this script into the main software repositiories, specifically :- [homebrew](brew.sh), [apt](https://wiki.debian.org/Apt), [pip](pypi.org), and the [aur](https://aur.archlinux.org/).